Living in the Presence of God: 3 Ways to Increase Your Awareness

 Embracing a Sacramental Mindset

 A sacrament is a physical symbol of a spiritual reality.
 Most of us think of the Lord’s Supper or baptism when we think of sacraments.
-However, we can embrace this same mindset in all of our moments.
+Most of us have never considered embracing this same mindset in all of our moments.
 We can be aware of God’s presence and also mindful of the physical objects in front of us.

 In this way, we become aware that God’s presence is always near, even as we undertake the most routine tasks throughout our days.